 5. Liverpool 2004/05

-It teed up one of football's most dramatic comebacks.
+It teed up one of football's most dramatic comebacks (no, not that one).
 The Reds netted within two minutes of the restart via Florent Sinama-Pongolle, before Neil Mellor made things interesting in the 81st minute.
 Then, in the dying embers, Gerrard pounced on Mellor’s cushioned header before drilling a superb volley into the corner from 25 yards to send Liverpool through and Sky's Andy Gray potty.

 6. Werder Bremen 2005/06

-After collecting just four points from five games, Bremen were in need of a minor miracle going into their final game against Panathinaikos.
+After collecting just four points from five games, Werder Bremen required a minor miracle going into their final game against Panathinaikos.
 Level on points with the Greeks and needing victory themselves, Barcelona to beat Udinese and a four-goal swing overturning, the odds were stacked firmly against Thomas Schaaf's side.

 But the Bundesliga club produced a thrilling finale to their group stage adventure by smashing Panathinaikos 5-1.
 It looked as though their five-star display would be in vain, though, until their Catalan friends produced a late show of their own, scoring twice in the last five minutes to knock Udinese out.
 Cruel.